serverless-projects/cognito-token/README.md

 * create cognito user pool.
 You can reference the serverless stack in [create_coginto_userpool](https://github.com/serverless-projects/serverless-authorizers/blob/master/cognito/create_coginto_userpool/serverless.yml)
 * create at least one user in cognito user pool.
 If you want to create new user with command, reference `signup.sh`.
 You need login aws console to manually confirm this new user.
-* update username, password, user pool id and client id in `config.json`
+* update username, password, user pool id and client id in `config.json`.
+There is a sample file for your reference: `config.json.sample`

 ## Usage